PIM vs MDM: What is the Difference Between PIM and MDM?

 Being a master record of all organizational data enables your teams with easy and quick access to all the updated data silos.

-What Does Master Data Management (MDM) Do?
+What Does an MDM Do?

 It enables companies with product categorization and pricing, employee payroll, staff strength, growth trends, customer details, customer segmentation, and other information.